wxl/blogofobe/docs/developers.rst

   Build finished.
 The HTML pages are in _build/html.

-The output version of the docs ends up in :file:`blogofile/docs/build/html` in your development sandbox.
+The output version of the docs ends up in :file:`blogofobe/docs/build/html` in your development sandbox.

 Running Tests
 -------------

-The test suites for Blogofile and blogofile_blog use tox_.
+The test suites for blogofobe and blogofobe_blog use tox_.
 Tox and its dependencies are installed as part of the `development sandbox setup <SettingUpADevelopmentSandbox-section>`_.

 .. _tox: http://tox.testrun.org/

-To run the tests under Python 2.6, 2.7, and 3.2, run :command:`tox` in the top level :file:`blogofile/` and :file:`blogofile_blog/` directories.
+To run the tests under Python 2.6, 2.7, and 3.2, run :command:`tox` in the top level :file:`blogofobe/` and :file:`blogofobe_blog/` directories.

 To run tests under a single version of Python, specify the appropriate environment when running tox::